-What a donabe actually is
+What a donabe is

 A cross-section diagram of a donabe clay pot sitting over a gas flame, explaining how it cooks.
 The thick pot wall is drawn in cutaway with a magnified inset showing microscopic air voids left where ancient organic matter burned away during firing.
 Arrows show heat moving slowly into the thick wall rather than straight through it.
 Labels read: thick porous wall stores heat (thermal mass); pores insulate, so the simmer stays gentle; and pores stop cracks, giving thermal-shock resistance.
 A second panel labeled after the flame is off shows the stored heat continuing to cook the food, marked carryover cooking, which is the same effect as the twenty-minute rest when cooking rice.